JasonLi-TMT/DS-MLE-Interview-questions/ML_question.md

   + Theory
     - Explain term: parametric model & non-parametric model, what is the difference
     - Explain model(any) to a kid
+  + Optimization & evaluation:
+    - Explain variance and bias
+    - How to control

 - Linear regression:
   + Assumption:
     - What is the assumption behind linear regression.
-  - Data:
     + How to detect/process multi-colinearity
       - What is / how to use VIF

   - Formula:
     + what is the formula to calculate Y
+    + Explain activation function, why it works

   - Evaluation & optimization:
     - Loss function: What is the loss function
-    - Over fitting: how to control
+    - Over fitting: how to detect, control

   - Feature selection:
     + Methods to perform feature selection and theory behind it.